 #3 The Lower Price Range in the Oklahoma City metro area is strong.

 However, there is hardly any effect, that is, decrease in rental demand, in lower price properties ($500 to $800 per month).
 There is very little housing stock in the lower price range being added to this price range.
 Developers aren’t building apartment units in this price range.
 For the most part, the only housing stock being added in this price range are older homes previously out of service that are being renovated.

 The numbers of people who need rental properties in the lower price range is increasing.
 In fact, between year 2000 and 2014 the population of the Oklahoma City metro area grew annually 1.6% (http://www.city-data.com/city/Oklahoma-City-Oklahoma.html).

 The lower priced rental market is an excellent property to own because very little housing stock in that price range is being added.
 Remember, it’s all about supply and demand.

-Believe me, one- and two-bedroom units are hot right now.
-We can’t keep them in inventory.
-They rent right away, especially if the units are nice.
+When I originally wrote this article in early 2017, one- and two-bedroom units were hot.
+We couldn’t keep them in our rental inventory.
+They rent right away, especially if the units were nice.

 One-bedroom units are now in less demand as more and more units have come onto the market.
 Rents of those units have dropped.

 The highest demand as of summer 2018 is not 2- to 4-bedroom houses.